jkutner/jkutner.github.com/_posts/2015-05-25-jhipster-heroku-git.md

 $ npm install bower grunt-cli --save
 {% endhighlight %}

-Your `package.json` now contains something like this:
+Your `package.json` now contains something like this (which you could also have added manually instead of running the `npm` command):

 {% highlight json %}
 "dependencies": {